GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

  * Select the 'Consolidated Billing' menu option and click 'Sign up for Consolidated Billing'
  * You may be asked to Verify your Identity - this is done via an automated phone call
    > A new browser tab will be opened
-   > Enter the capta text and a valid phone number
+   > Enter the Captcha text and a valid phone number
    > A Code Number will be displayed and AWS will call the number provided.
    > Enter the code number via the key pad - the web page will automatically update
    > Click the 'Continue to Support Plan' button, select the default 'Basic' option and click 'Continue'